 Have you or a loved one suffered Clomid side effects?

-At Oshman & Mirisola, our experienced Clomid attorneys will provide you with aggressive representation in the handling of your case.
+At The Oshman Firm, our experienced Clomid attorneys will provide you with aggressive representation in the handling of your case.
 If your infant suffered birth defects that may have been caused by Clomid, call or contact us to represent your interests in a Clomid lawsuit.
 We offer a free, no-obligation consultation with a Clomid lawyer so you can learn more about your legal rights and options.